macdougall/flattenjson/README.md

 # JavaScript to flatten JSON down to a single column entity

-* Allows for the normalization of complex JSON nesting down to a single column entity.
+* Allows for the normalization of JSON down to a single column entity.
 * Helpful for reducing space, speeding up searching, etc.

 ## Original JSON